 - Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST)

 - Natural Sciences and Engineering Research Council (NSERC)

 - Social Sciences and Humanities Research Council of Canada (SSHRC)

 - Recipients may not concurrently hold a second government funded scholarship

-To be awarded an OGS/QEII-GSST, any previous Ontario Student Assistance Program (OSAP) loans must be in good standing.
-Before paying the OGS award to the recipient, the School of Graduate Studies must confirm that the nominee is not on the Ontario Student Assistance Program (OSAP) restricted list.
+Recipients cannot receive the award if they are restricted from further scholarships at the time of disbursement.
+Before paying the OGS/QEII award to the recipient, the School of Graduate Studies must confirm that the nominee is not on the Ontario Student Assistance Program (OSAP) restricted list.
 The regulations of the Ministry of Advanced Education and Skills Development require that students who are on OSAP’s restricted list will NOT receive the funding until they are removed from the restricted list.
 There is no appeal on this decision.
-The School of Graduate Studies will provide a three week period to clear any OSAP restrictions prior to revoking an offer of an Ontario Graduate Scholarship.
+The School of Graduate Studies will provide a three week period to clear any OSAP restrictions prior to revoking an offer of an award.

-If the student is entering the first or second year of graduate studies at the time of application deadline: must have achieved a first-class average, in each of the last two completed years of study (full-time equivalent), and have a minimum GPA of A- in the last 10 full-time or equivalent credits of post-secondary university study.
+If the student is entering the first or second year of graduate studies at the time of application deadline: must have achieved a first-class average (A-), in each of the last two completed years of study (full-time equivalent).

 If the student is entering the third year of graduate studies at the time of application, the student must have an overall average of at least A-, or the equivalent, on all graduate courses completed.